Raw vector

 CVE-2025-45784 is a critical-severity Use of Hard-coded Credentials (CWE-798) vulnerability in Dlink Dph-400Se Firmware.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked in the top 16.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked at the 40th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 D-Link DPH-400S/SE VoIP Phone version 1.01 is affected by CVE-2025-45784, a use of hard-coded credentials vulnerability (CWE-798) in which provisioning variables such as PROVIS_USER_PASSWORD are stored in plaintext within the firmware binary.
 The issue stems from insecure storage of sensitive information, allowing credentials to be recovered through basic static analysis.